 When selecting label materials, there are several things you should keep in mind like label design, budget, application method, etc. Below are some material options to consider so you can get a better idea of what to do with your water bottle labels.

-- Clear water bottle labels are a nice fit for many customers since the film material is durable and goes well with clear bottles.
+Clear water bottle labels are a nice fit for many customers since the film material is durable and goes well with clear bottles.
 Clear labels can achieve a “no label” look that tends to look more high-end than other types of labels.
-They can also be used to create a 3D effect when a front and back label are used.
+They can also be used to create a 3D effect when front and back labels are used.